 South Carolina salt water fishing guides can take you where the action is on half day to full day inshore and off shore fishing charters and longer 8 to 12 hour Gulf Stream deep fishing trips.

 If you know the mechanics of handling a rod and reel, setting the hook and fighting the fish, hop on board a South Carolina salt water fishing head boat.
 Head boats can take from 10 to as many as 100 fishermen on a bottom of drift saltwater fishing trip.

 Shore bound fishermen can still have a great day of South Carolina salt water fishing.
 Bring your rod down to the surf and cast for flounder, bluefish, drum and sea trout or enjoy excellent crabbing for the Atlantic blue crab in South Carolina coastal rivers.

 Enjoy bountiful pier fishing on the Grand Strand during the fall months when migrating salt water fish swim into the warmer waters near Myrtle Beach.
 Bait and tackle stores offer everything you need for a day or more of saltwater fishing, and piers will rent you a rod and reel and sell you the right bait for what's biting.

 Located in beautiful and historic harbors all along the coast, South Carolina marinas offer an excellent range of of services for yacht owners and sea loving visitors.
 Marina services include slip rentals, boat storage, restaurants, floating docks, 24 hours security, guided charters, bait shops, and water taxis.
 South Carolina marinas provide all you need to enjoy your South Carolina coastal vacation.

-South Carolina does require a saltwater fishing license but only if you'll be fishing from a private boat or gathering oysters or clams.
-Additional information about saltwater fishing regulations, including size and quantity limits is available through the South Carolina Department of Natural Resources or purchase your license online.
+For information about saltwater fishing regulations, including size and quantity limits please visit the South Carolina Department of Natural Resources or purchase your license online.